danielfarag/jenkins-aws-private-master-ssm-slaves/README.md

-# Automated Jenkins Environment with SSM / Nginx Reverse Proxy
+# Automated Jenkins Environment with SSM / Nginx Reverse Proxy (In-progress)

 This project automates the deployment of a Jenkins environment on AWS EC2 instances, complete with an Nginx reverse proxy to expose Jenkins on standard HTTP/HTTPS ports.
 Terraform is used for infrastructure provisioning, and Ansible handles the configuration and software installation.